Solar & Battery Rebates, Subsidies & Incentives – 2024

 - Feed-in tariff – at times, your system will be generating more electricity than your home needs.
 This surplus energy, exported to the mains grid, is eligible for a payment.
 Find out more about Tasmania’s feed-in tariff.

-- Electric Vehicles (EVs) – Tasmania is offering a $2,000 subsidy on EVs until funding runs out.
-They also provide support for other electric mobility devices that includes a $500 subsidy for ebikes.
-As of October 15, 2024, only 4 or fewer rebates are left, so if you want one, don’t delay!
+- Electric Vehicles (EVs) – Tasmania was offering a $2,000 subsidy on EVs until funding ran out.
+There was also support for other electric mobility devices that included a $500 subsidy for ebikes.
+It looks like both schemes ended sometime after mid-October 2024.
 More information.

 South Australia